Table of Contents[Hide][Show]

-Bike rides, watersports, fishing, and mini-golf not far make it an ideal spot for a family beach vacation.
+Bike rides, watersports, fishing and mini-golf make it an ideal spot for a family beach vacation.
 While we had every intention to rent bikes, we were there during the month of July so we were feeling more like a lazy beach vacation.
 But if you love more activity, there are plenty of things to do to make it entertaining.

 Didn’t bring your beach chairs?
 Not to worry.
-There are plenty of beach rental shops where you can borrow everything from sand toys to beach chairs, canopies, and wagons.
-This was a lifesaver for us, as it enabled us to set up on the beach day under the shade of a canopy and enjoy full days on rental chairs at the beach.
+There are plenty of beach rental shops where you can borrow everything from sand toys to beach chairs, canopies and wagons.
+This was a lifesaver for us, as it enabled us to get settled under the shade of a canopy and enjoy full days on rental chairs at the beach.

 Visiting for the Day